uranusjr/sqlian/docs/source/quickstart.rst

     >>> rows
     <RecordCollection (pending)>

-Accessing the content in any way automatically resolve it:
+Accessing the content in any way automatically resolves it:

 .. code-block:: pycon